 Step by step navigation

 The Government Digital Service (GDS) works with departments to build step by step navigation journeys on GOV.UK.
-You won’t be able to publish step by step navigation you’ve created yourself on the live GOV.UK site: this pattern is for use in your prototype only.
+You will not be able to publish step by step navigation you’ve created yourself on the live GOV.UK site: this pattern is for use in your prototype only.

 When to use this pattern

 GOV.UK uses step by step navigation to represent end to end journeys:

 - that have a specific start and end point

 When not to use this pattern

 Do not use the step by step pattern:

 - when the user only needs to read guidance and not take an action

 - inside a transactional service – use the task list pattern instead

 How it works

 A step by step navigation journey can:

 - bring together guidance and transactions from different departments, agencies, services and topics

 - be completed in one go, or require the user to return to at different times

 - link to content and services outside government

 Step by step navigation is displayed in 2 ways.

 On the right hand sidebar of content pages that are part of the step by step navigation.

 Content pages that are part of the step by step navigation always have a link at the top that goes to the standalone step by step page.

 Elements of step by step navigation

 This is a short statement describing what the step by step helps the user to do.

 You can also use it to tell users when this step by step navigation is not relevant to them.
 For example, if the process is different in another region.

 A step is a task or group of tasks that a user can complete as part of the journey.
 They appear in the pattern as numbered sections.
 The user can click on the step to expand it.

 A task is an action you need to take or piece of content you need to read to help you complete a step.
 They appear as a single link or a list of links.